Query Types

 Retrieving Records (get)

-To obtain all records of a given RONIN schema, the get query type can be used:
+To obtain all records of a given RONIN model, the get query type can be used:

 await get.accounts();